Gravity Forms Integration

 Gravity Forms provides a feature called Conditional Logic.
 The conditional logic lets site administrators set a condition that must be satisfied before the form feed is processed.

-In this example I will add a checkbox to my form that will ask visitors to opt-in to my newsletter.
-On the form editor I add a simple checkbox.
+In the example below, we will add a checkbox to a form that will ask visitors to opt-in to a newsletter.
+On the form editor we'll add a simple checkbox.